Senior Production Chef Apprenticeship Level 3

 What will I study?

-This apprenticeship will give you the knowledge, skills and behaviours required to work as a Senior Production Chef and will include the following:
+This apprenticeship will give you the knowledge, skills and behaviours required to work as a Senior Production Chef, topics include:

 Method of delivery